 Head southwest from Geelong and you’ll soon see it: the faded log arch announcing your arrival at the Great Ocean Road.
 Sandwiched between dense coastal eucalypt forests and the ocean, the road is one of the most spectacular drives in Australia.
 Technically the road starts just outside of Torquay but the best ocean vistas happen between Airey’s Inlet and Apollo Bay, where you’ll drive right along the precipice of the coastal cliffs.
 There’s regular opportunities to stop at beaches and koala sightings are not uncommon.
 Travel off season to avoid crowds – the road is just as great in the cooler months.

-Two and a half hours out of Melbourne lies Phillip Island: a little chunk of coastal heaven known for its penguins, motorsport, seals and Hemsworth brothers.
-The craggy shoreline is peppered by beaches perfect for swimming, surfing and seal watching: the island has more fur seal than human residents in fact.
-Competing for cutest tourist attraction alongside the seals are Phillip Island’s Little Penguins.
-Every night like clockwork you can watch the petit penguins come ashore at Summerland beach and march like tiny, feathery soldiers into their sandy burrows.
+A two and a half hour trip from melbourne is Phillip Island: a chunk of coastal heaven famed for its penguins and seals.
+The craggy shoreline is broken up by numerous beaches perfect for swimming, surfing and seal watching: there are more seals living on the isalnd than humans.
+However, giving the seals a run for their money in the cute stakes are Phillip Island’s Little Penguins.
+Every night, like clockwork, you can watch the tiny penguins come ashore at Summerland beach and march like little, feathery soldiers into their sandy burrows.

 It’s amazing how quickly suburban Melbourne gives away to the lush, rolling green hills of the Yarra Valley.
 It’s one of Victoria’s premier food and wine destinations and just over an hour from the Melbourne CBD.
 The valley is awash with wineries offering tours, cellar doors and gourmet dining experiences: take your pick from locals like De Bortoli, Rochford Wines, Kellybrook and Coldstream Hills.
 Even those looking for more ‘child-friendly’ attractions won’t leave disappointed.
 You can keep the kids (little and big) quiet with a trip to the heavenly Yarra Valley Chocolaterie and Ice Creamery.

-Toto, I’ve a feeling we’re not in Parkville anymore.
-This inner-city oasis – which happens to be Australia’s oldest zoo – is home to hundreds of creatures great and small, all of which are living in beautiful, stimulating environments.
-Watch penguins and seals slipping through blue water in the Wild Sea exhibit, then head to the sprawling Orang-utan Sanctuary, where a family of intelligent orang-utans swing from tree to tree.
-Leave plenty of time for the Trail of the Elephants; an immersive South-East Asian village and garden where you’ll learn much about our long-nosed relatives.
+Australia’s oldest zoo is an inner-cty oasis that's home to hundreds of creatures great and small, housed in lovingly cared for, stimulating environments.
+Watch seals and penguins gliding through blue water in the Wild Sea exhibit, then head to the sprawling Orang-utan Sanctuary, where a family of intelligent orang-utans swing from tree to tree.
+And don't miss the Trail of the Elephants; an immersive South-East Asian village and garden where you can learn about and see the gentle giants up close.

-You’re a fan of locally made beer or cider – but how much do you know about how your favourite brew is made?
-Get to the source at this super-popular brewery tour company, who run trips to the breweries of the Yarra Valley, Mornington Peninsula, and the inner-city.
-Your knowledgable guide will introduce you to brewers and cider-makers, teach you about the difference between a lager and a stout, and take you behind the scenes to watch the magic happen.
+These days, locally made beers and ciders are hugely popular - but how much do you really know about how your favourite brew is made?
+This highly popular brewery tour company can help give you all the answers on one of their trips to the breweries of the Yarra Valley, Mornington Peninsula, and the inner-city.
+The passionate guides will introduce you to brewers, teach you about the difference between a lager and a stout, and take you behind the scenes of the entire brewing process.

 Take in the sights and shops of Lygon Street